- SUCCESS PROGRAM

 - INDUSTRY SOLUTIONS

-Omnilert’s e2Campus Program was conceived in 2003 – inspired by an article about Jeanne Clery’s story and her family’s proactive response.
+Omnilert’s e2Campus Program was conceived in 2003—inspired by an article about Jeanne Clery’s story and her family’s proactive response.
 The article revealed that one key factor in the incident was that had Jeanne been informed about the criminal on campus, this tragedy may have been prevented.
 This sparked the idea that became e2Campus.
-In the Fall 2004, Anne Arundel Community College launched e2Campus and became the first campus in North America to use a mass emergency notification system.
+In the Fall of 2004, Anne Arundel Community College launched e2Campus and became the first campus in North America to use a mass emergency notification system.

 Be Prepared for Campus Crime

 Although you can’t always predict or prevent threats and violent acts made by students, staff, or visitors on or around your campus, you can plan to limit the impact.
-A potential injury or loss of life is not something anyone wants on their watch.
+Campus safety officials have a general obligation to adopt best practices and technologies that create a safe and secure campus community.
 In addition, you want to be in compliance with the Clery Act and avoid fines from the U.S. Department of Education.
-Campus safety officials have a general obligation to adopt best practices and technologies that create a safe and healthful campus community.
-By developing procedures, initiating notifications, and providing campus constituents guidance on how to respond, you can be better prepared and limit the potential impact.
+You can achieve this by developing procedures, predefining campus alerts, and providing campus constituents guidance on how to respond to crises.

 Mitigate Your Environmental Exposures

-The environment is a driving force in the implementation of an emergency notification system and preparedness program.
+Natural disasters, inclement weather, and fires are a few of the forces that drive the need for a campus alert system.
 Campuses have both compliance and regulatory requirements, as well as a general duty to provide a safe environment.
 During severe weather or anthropogenic incidents, you can automatically initiate Omnimodal Notifications using predefined Scenarios in an effort to mitigate your campus risks.

 Resolve Campus Outages & Interruptions

 Power, campus network or Internet outages and technical failures can all hinder a campus’ ability to continue normal operations.
-You can create Scenarios to automate emergency notifications so your team is alerted immediately when something is amiss and a fix can be achieved as soon as possible.
+You can create Scenarios to automate emergency notifications so that your emergency response team is alerted immediately when something is amiss, and a fix can be achieved as soon as possible.

-You can initiate any series of actions to notify, mobilize, and collaborate with your team within seconds – all while providing them the documented procedures to follow.
-You can capture your team’s response plans in a sequence of predefined actions to be initiated in one step; in one click, through the web or from mobile devices.
-Learn more
+With Scenarios, you can automate any series of actions to initiate your Omnimodal emergency communication and response.
+It allows you to activate and assemble your team within seconds—while providing them with documented procedures to follow.
+Scenarios allows you to capture your team’s response plans in a sequence of predefined actions to be initiated in one step; in a single click, through the web or from mobile devices.

-You can connect other autonomously monitored systems to Omnilert, which is a major key to speed when it comes to implementing your response efforts.
-Whether it be integrating notifications from infrastructure intrusions, severe weather, or other safety-related conditions – Omnilert can tie it all together for you – automatically triggering a pre-defined series of actions.
-This eliminates the additional time required to take action during a critical incident and further reduces the margin of error and period of vulnerability.
-Learn more
+Omnilert can easily connect to other autonomously monitored systems in order to optimize your emergency communication.
+Whether it be integrating notifications from infrastructure intrusions, severe weather, or other safety-related conditions, Omnilert can tie it all together for you by automatically triggering a predefined series of actions.
+Automation eliminates the additional time required to take action during a critical incident, which reduces errors and vulnerability.

 Rather than purchase the e2Campus Program independently, most education institutions can legally skip the RFP process and purchase directly from a number of pre-negotiated purchasing vehicles.
 These contracts and consortium agreements all include precompeted, e2Campus pricing.